In preparation for writing the chess scenes that

 17 R-KR1 KKt-Q2

-The rook moves both to its original place on the board so that Blayes
+The Rook moves to its original place on the board so that Blayes can return to Poul.

-poor Rull is taken to a position of maximum safety (he's guarded now by
+Poor Rull is taken to a position of maximum safety; (he's guarded now

 Now, here is the game again in short algebraic notation: